Palantir.net's Guide to Digital Governance: Roles and Permissions

 This is the fifth installment of Palantir.net’s Guide to Digital Governance, a comprehensive guide intended to help get you started when developing a governance plan for your institution’s digital communications.

 We live in an era where few institutions have Websites and other Internet-based properties that are managed and maintained by one or only a few people.
 Where these spaces were once controlled by the few who knew how to code in HTML, content management systems have now dramatically lowered (and arguably eliminated) the need to possess extensive HTML knowledge.
 This means that most organizations have lots of people editing their Web properties, and without some well-defined rules for all those cooks in the kitchen, things get messy quickly.

 Whether or not the platform you are using has roles and permissions built into it, a good governance plan will define roles for users and then apply specific permissions to those roles.
-Based on my experience, here are some common, fairly generic, roles and permissions that many Websites have (or have variations):
+Based on our experience, here are some common, fairly generic, roles and permissions that many Websites have (or have variations):

 - ROLE: Authenticated User

 - PERMISSIONS: Anyone who has activated an account on the Website, but has no editing or publishing permissions; authenticated users may be able to see content an un-authenticated user may not see.

 - PERMISSIONS: A user with an account who can create new and edit their existing content on the Website, but may not publish or delete any content, including their own, or edit content they have not created.

 - PERMISSIONS: A user with an account who can create new and edit existing content on the Website, including content that is not their own; they may or may not publish or delete content.